 But how do you market your private practice?
-Marketing your professional services involves communicating and building relationships with potential clients and referral sources.
+Marketing for mental health professionals involves communicating and building relationships with potential clients and referral sources.
 It requires a basic understanding of marketing approaches that produce good results.

 Tactics for developing a professional brand